-2016-037 Procedures over accounting for grants should be strengthen in order to recording all grants using the grant numbers which was after the year end in June 2016.
+2016-037 Procedures over accounting for grants should be strengthen in order to accurately present grant activity and the related accounts receivable and unearned revenue account balances.

+Response: During the 2016 GAAP preparation, DFA instructed agencies to start recording all grants using the grant numbers which was after the year end in June 2016.
 The MDE has since modified its processes to record all grants on an individual basis.